mati-1/mati-1/README.md

     <li> 🎂 Born 10th September
 <li> 🌱 I am coding in React, Next, Typescript and TailwindCSS
   <li> 🔭 I am currently learning Node.js
-<li> 🎯 My goal for this year is to learn React Native
+<li> 🎯 Goal for this year: Learn to React Native and in the meantime node.js
 </ul>

 **🌱 Main and Favourite Stack**